 Another good tactic for the spin angler is to suspend a fly beneath a float.
-A traditional nymph such as a pheasant tail or a small snail imitation should bring results.
+A traditional nymph such as a pheasant tail or a small snail imitation suspended over weedbeds can bring results.

-Fly fishermen are already well versed to match the hatch.
-So the traditional nymphs, dry flies, and streamers excellent at imitating a trout’s food.
-Suspending a pheasant tail nymph beneath a black gnat or royal fluff is my favourite way to target trout feeding along weedbanks or cruising the shallows.
+Suspending a pheasant tail nymph beneath a black gnat or royal fluff is my favorite way to target trout feeding along weedbanks or cruising the shallows.

 Catching holderover trout on Bait

-Try fishing night crawlers near the bottom.
+Try fishing nightcrawlers near the bottom.
 The slopes leading into deep holes, or at stream mouths, are prime spots to target.
 Suspending nightcrawlers beneath a float and fish over weed banks.
-Hungry trout find it hard to resit a juicy nightcrawler.
-Another trick is to suspend a nightcrawler beneath a float, then use the current of a incoming river to carry it out into the lake.
+Hungry trout find it hard to resist a juicy nightcrawler.
+Another trick is to suspend a nightcrawler beneath a float, then use the current of an incoming river to carry it out into the lake.

 Disclaimer: Some of our pages contain affiliate links.
 At no cost to you, Troutresource may receive commission from purchases made through such links.
 Here at Troutresource we try are hardest to give unbias advice and gear recommendations independent on whether we earn a commission or not.